ddnexus/pagy/docs/api/pagy.md

 ### Variables

-All the variables passed to the new method will be merged with the `Pagy::VARS` hash and will be kept in the object, passed around with it and accessible through the `pagy.vars` hash.
+All the variables passed to the new method will be merged with the `Pagy::DEFAULT` hash and will be kept in the object, passed around with it and accessible through the `pagy.vars` hash.

-They can be set globally by using the `Pagy::VARS` hash or passed to the `Pagy.new` method and are accessible through the `vars` reader.
+They can be set globally by using the `Pagy::DEFAULT` hash or passed to the `Pagy.new` method and are accessible through the `vars` reader.

-**Notice**: Pagy replaces the blank values of the passed variables with their default values coming from the `Pagy::VARS` hash.
+**Notice**: Pagy replaces the blank values of the passed variables with their default values coming from the `Pagy::DEFAULT` hash.
 It also applies `to_i` on the values expected to be integers, so you can use values from request `params` without problems.
 For example: `pagy(some_scope, items: params[:items])` will work without any additional cleanup.

 ### Instance Variables